Mistakes led to electoral defeat: Imran Khan - ExBulletin

 Mistakes led to electoral defeat: Imran Khan

-Islamabad, December 21 (UNI) Prime Minister Imran Khan said on Tuesday that the Pakistani party Tehreek-e-Insaf (PTI) had lost the first phase of local elections in Khyber Pakhtunkhwa (KP) province because it had ” made mistakes “.
+Islamabad: Prime Minister Imran Khan said on Tuesday that Pakistan’s Tehreek-e-Insaf (PTI) party lost the first phase of local elections in Khyber Pakhtunkhwa (KP) province because it “made mistakes”.

 Local elections in Khyber Pakhtunkhwa province were held on December 19 in 17 districts of the province.
 The elections here took place after a six-year hiatus.